linhphambuzz/portfolio/about.markdown

                     <ul>
                     <li>Operated the accelerators and beam transport system using proprietary software to control accelerator parameters via the accelerator control system.</li>
                     <li>Completed 6 comprehensive courses on the operations of the accelerator complex. </li>
-                    <li>Troubleshooted and coordinated with engineering physicists to maintain the operations of electrical, radiation, cryogenic safety systems of beam instrumentations. </li>
+                    <li>Troubleshooted and coordinated with engineering physicists to maintain the operations of all beam-related systems (i.e.: magnets, cryogenic, electronic, controls, radiation, RF, etc) and beam instrumentations.  </li>
                     </ul>
               </div>
           </div>